-Speed is one of the most critical elements you need to consider when choosing your cheap hosting service.
-Google continues to emphasize page speed on their algorithm, and if your site takes more than 3 seconds to load, your visitors will likely abandon your site.
+Load time or speed is one of the most critical elements you’ll need to consider when choosing your cheap hosting service.
+Google continues to emphasize page speed in their algorithm, and if your site takes more than 3 seconds to load, your visitors will likely abandon your site.

-While you can find a lot of tips and tricks to boost your website speed, they’re not going to work out if you’re hosted on a server that compromises on speed.
+While you can find a lot of tips and tricks to boost your website’s speed, they’re not going to work out if you’re hosted on a server that compromises on speed.

 Now, that doesn’t necessarily mean you should choose an expensive hosting plan for your site.
 A lot of hosting companies offer cheap hosting with blazing fast page speed.

-Hosting may not be your area of expertise but as a website user, it’s important to have a clear idea about what hosting features you could expect as standard from the outset.
+Hosting may not be your area of expertise but, as a website user, it’s important to have a clear idea about what hosting features you should expect as standard from the outset.

 Let’s start drilling into detail and look at the different features you can get from a cheap hosting provider.

-One-click script install: One-click script install is a standard feature you can expect from any qualified cheap hosting providers.
-It helps you easily install website script like WordPress, Joomla, etc. with just a single click on your host without having you to be technically inclined.
+1-click script install: 1-click script install is a standard feature you can expect from any qualified cheap hosting providers.
+It helps you easily install website scripts like WordPress, Joomla, etc. with just a single click on your host without forcing you to be technically inclined.

 Website builder: Website builder is another standard feature you can expect from your cheap hosting provider.
 Keep in mind that not all the website builders offered by different providers are created equal.
-Some web hosting companies simply have a white-labeled partnership with site builders like Weebly, while some others offer you a custom built site builder.
+Some web hosting companies simply have a white-labeled partnership with site builders like Weebly, while others offer you a custom-built site builder.

-If you want to build a website with a site builder, it’s worth taking a moment to examine the features these builders offer to you.
-For example, some lets you simply create a basic website with ease whereas some others even let you launch an ecommerce store and help you start selling your products.
+If you want to build a website with a site builder, it’s worth taking a moment to examine the features these builders offer you.
+For example, some let you simply create a basic website with ease whereas others even let you launch an eCommerce store and help you start selling your products.

 The key is to analyze if your hosting provider gives you the right set of features you’ll need from their site builder.

 Control panel: A control panel is a web-based interface offered by your hosting provider to manage your hosting account, including website files, email hosting, domain name, and a lot more.
-Before choosing a cheap hosting for your site, you’ll need to understand how your web host lets you manage your hosting account.
-The most popular control panel is cPanel, but some web hosting companies offer a custom built control panel to make it easy to access your website hosting account.
+Before choosing cheap hosting for your site, you’ll need to understand how your web host lets you manage your hosting account.
+The most popular control panel is cPanel, but some web hosting companies offer a custom-built control panel to make it easy to access your website’s hosting account.

 Domain limits: Cheap web hosting services are often priced on the basis of the number of domains you can use on it.
 With a higher plan, you can use unlimited domain names.